Day 13 Manage Kubernetes Secret

-A Secret is an object that contains a small amount of sensitive data such as a password
+A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.

 Remember, on that blog we use env in the below format: